ahmadalli/vscode-nginx-conf/README.md

 # Why Fork?

-The [upstream repo] seems to be left unmaintained and there was compatibility issue with `raynigon.nginx-formatter` extension because the upstream projects used `NGINX` as language id while the formatter extension uses `nginx` and therefore it's not possible to use both extensions on the same file
+The [upstream repo][upstream-repo] seems to be left unmaintained and there was compatibility issue with `raynigon.nginx-formatter` extension because the upstream projects used `NGINX` as language id while the formatter extension uses `nginx` and therefore it's not possible to use both extensions on the same file

 ## Installation